jackdewinter/pymarkdown/scenario-cases.md

 - Series H - Link/image with text/code span/raw html in label of various link types
 - Series J - Link/image with various combinations with other inline tokens
 - Series K - use of `&#xa;` instead of \n (all verified against babelmark)
-- Series L - link inside of link
+- Series L - link/image inside of link/image

 | t | s | x | y | z |
 | -- | --- | --- | --- | --- |